osmandapp/web/main/blog/2015-09-10-ios-1-22/index.md

 ## Hillshade maps

 The OsmAnd iOS version now has the hillshade maps.
 Those are map layers visualizing the details of the terrain.
 The hillshade maps are available by country.
-To use the hillshade, don't forget to go to the map settings, turn on the hillshade and choose it as either under- or overlay.
+To use the hillshade, don't forget to go to the map settings, turn on the hillshade and choose it as either under* or overlay.

 <table>
   <tr>